While in-person services may be cancelled, church is not cancelled.

 Instructions for following along:

-- You can download the Order of Service and follow along (this link will be refreshed before each Sunday).
-It follows the order for Morning Prayer, beginning on pg.
-47 of the green Book of Alternative Services.
+- Download the Order of Service and follow along (this link will be refreshed before each Sunday).

 - Between 10:15 and 10:30 am on Sunday morning, please dial: 416-933-3854.